 green olives (chopped or not, your preference)

-raisins (if you want-very Spanish flavor if you do)
+handful of golden raisins or chopped prunes (if you want-very Spanish flavor if you do)

 salt and pepper to taste